RJCroes/RJCroes/README.md

 -👨‍🎓I'm currently pursuing a Masters of Science in Artificial Inteligence at the University of Stirling

--🧒My undergrad is in Computer Science at Coastal Carolina University
+-🧒I have obtained a Bachelor of Science in Computer Science at Coastal Carolina University

 -🏖️I was born and raised in Aruba